-- Use of websites to practise vocabulary and grammar (Linguascope, Languages Online, Quizlet Live, Seneca Learning). - Creative writing.
+- Use of websites to practise vocabulary and grammar (Linguascope, Languages Online, Quizlet Live, Seneca Learning). - Cultural awareness lessons Festivals in countries across the world. • - All pupils are entered into the Foreign Language Translation Bee competition.

 Compulsory (additional MFL optional)

 The aim is to prepare pupils for the GCSE course, building on their language knowledge.
 During this year, the language encountered will be more sophisticated, and pupils should develop a grasp of the different time frames and tenses.
 In addition, there will be a strong emphasis on translation skills, and expressing and justifying personal opinions.